Stochastic dynamics of determinantal processes by integration by parts: Differential calculus and integration by parts

-provided the derivative exists.
+provided that the derivative exists.
 It is easy to check that formulas \eqref{eq:gradF} and \eqref{U} are consistent with this definition.
-Note that as observed previously, the image measure $\mu\circ\phi_{-t}^v$ is absolutely continuous with respect to $\mu$ on $D$, with Radon-Nikodym derivative
+Note that by \eqref{eq:densitymuphi}, the image measure $\mu_{\phi_{t}^v}$ is absolutely continuous with respect to $\mu$ on $D$, with Radon-Nikodym derivative